Methodology

 Overview

-This year the publication includes end of application cycle data on the number of candidates making applications to ITT courses, and the number of acceptances to ITT courses, for courses that start in 2022/23 and 2023/24.
-This data will be published annually and is compiled from the data recorded from users in the DfE Apply service, which applicants use to apply to postgraduate ITT courses.
+The end of application cycle data reports on the number of candidates making applications to ITT courses, and the number of acceptances to ITT courses, for courses that start in 2022/23 to 2024/25.
+This data is published annually and is compiled from the data recorded from users in the DfE Apply service, which applicants use to apply to postgraduate ITT courses.
 This covers applications to courses to providers in England only but candidates may be from any country inside or outside the UK.
 Candidates applying for the High Potential ITT route are excluded as they do not use the Apply service.
 The Apply service is used for courses leading to Qualified Teaching Status (QTS), which is a legal requirement to teach in maintained schools in England.
 Some ITT providers offer courses that do not lead to QTS and these are excluded from the Apply service.

 Methods and definitions